 The Horowitzes continued to live at 225 Marlborough until about 1978.

 On June 14, 1978, 225 Marlborough was purchased from Carol Horowitz by Mary L. D. Booth.

 On April 28, 1980, 225 Marlborough was purchased from Mary Booth by Emmanuel P. Daskalakis, an importer of Greek olive oils, and his wife, Andrea R. Daskalakis.
 On May 4, 1990, they transferred the property into her name.

-The house changed hands.
-It remained a single-family dwelling in 2016.
+The house subsequently changed hands.
+It continued to be assessed as a single-family dwelling in 2020.